International Institute of Agriculture: History

-In 1904 the idea of such an institute came to David Lubin of Sacramento, California, and his project found favor with the king of Italy.
+The IIA was founded in Rome in 1905 by the King of Italy Victor Emmanuel III with the intent of creating a clearinghouse for collection of agricultural statistics, in order to be able to compare countries' agricultural output.
+In 1904, the idea of such an institute came to David Lubin of Sacramento, California, and the creation of the IIA was primarily due to his efforts.
+His project found favor with the king of Italy, who was convinced to back the creation of an international organization where governments could share new methods and strategies for agricultural purposes and technological advancements in this field.
 The latter gave a building in Rome and an annual income of $60,000.
 The king called the first congress in 1906, and delegates attended from 40 countries.
-At the congress, a treaty was formed making the institute a permanent organization and defining its scope and activities.
+At the congress, a treaty was formed making the institute a permanent organization, defining its scope and activities, and setting international standards in agricultural practices and administration.